sarisabban/Pose/README.md

 Chat with users and contributors in real time: **IRC:** `#pose` channel on the `irc.libera.chat` network, Or use the [Libera web chat](https://web.libera.chat/#pose), no install needed.

 Come ask questions, share what you've built with Pose, or discuss contributions.

+---

+## How to Cite

+If Pose is useful in your research, please cite it.
+The repository ships a `CITATION.cff` file at the project root with the canonical citation metadata; GitHub's "Cite this repository" button and most reference managers (Zotero, Mendeley) can import it directly.
+The current entry is:

+> Sabban, S. *Pose: A bare metal Python library for building and manipulating protein molecular structures.* 2023. https://github.com/sarisabban/Pose (ORCID: [0000-0002-9621-2395](https://orcid.org/0000-0002-9621-2395))

+---

+## License

+Pose is released under the **GNU General Public License v2.0 (GPL-2.0)**.
+The full licence text lives in the [`LICENSE`](LICENSE) file at the project root.